Best and Cheapest Renters Insurance as Rated by Customers in 2022

 Plus, in the event you bought the policy but your roommates laptop is stolen and they need to file a property claim, the claim will count against your record because you're the policyholder.
 Having claims on your record can lead to more expensive insurance renters insurance premiums in the future.
 It can also further complicate things if your roommate moves out or if there's a dispute about who owns what in the apartment.

 While some renters insurance companies may allow policyholders to list other individuals on the policy, it's not recommended.
 The few dollars you may save by sharing a renters insurance policy isn't worth the risk.
 There are a few exceptions depending on the state you live in and the individual you're renting with (such as a sibling or spouse).
-If you're unsure if you should share a policy, you should contact an insurance agent or company.
+If you're unsure if you should share a policy, you should contact an available insurance agent or company to get the policy details.
+Chances are there are multiple licensed insurance agents waiting to discuss possible renters insurance coverage options with you.

 Who offers the best renters insurance rates?